KVSDURGASURESH/VULCAN/README.md

 # VULCAN

-A Blueprint   for DevOps Essentials
+A full stack blueprint for DevOps Essentials .

-Project `VULCAN` is intended to provide a blueprint bundled with essential tools & automation required for any service/application to be hosted on a public cloud .
+Project `VULCAN` is intended to provide a blueprint/template bundled with a full stack essential tool kit encapsulated with automation & utility scripts required for any service/application to be hosted on a public cloud .

 `H I G H L I G H T S  :`